greaselovely/GhostHunter-For-Firefox/README.md

 # GhostHunter
-Browser Extension to Capture domain names for EDL creation for a specific tab
+Browser Extension to Capture domain names for EDL creation.

+It captures everything in the browser for now.